natesnyder17/Santas_Secretary/README.md

 Brief Summary:
     - This project is meant to be a companion app to help people for christmas shopping.
 This includes which places offer the most discounts and when, what kids have been asking for recently (needs a keyword like Lego, Game, or Plushie), and what type of Christmas tree is most popular and it's average price.
-    - I used three databases (Christmas Sales and Trends, Christmas Tree Sales Data, and Letters to Santa: Analyzing Kids Christmas Wishes)
+    - I used 5 databases (Christmas Sales and Trends, Christmas Tree Sales Data, and Letters to Santa: Analyzing Kids Christmas Wishes, Naughty Or Nice List, and Christmas Quotes)

 Planned Features:
     - Most Popular Christmas Tree and average prices for each type.